 MetroCluster operations in ONTAP System Manager

-Switchover and switchback in MetroCluster IP configurations (starting in ONTAP 9.7).
+Switchover and switchback in MetroCluster IP configurations (beginning with ONTAP 9.7).

-Provision and grow of mirrored aggregates in the MetroCluster IP configurations (starting in ONTAP 9.8).
+Provision and grow of mirrored aggregates in the MetroCluster IP configurations (beginning with ONTAP 9.8).

 Unmirrored aggregates are not supported in System Manager.